What do I need to do to apply?

 Can I get my teaching license without getting a master's degree?

-The Bachelor of Arts in Education & Learning program leads to an Oregon Initial Teaching License.
+The Bachelor of Arts in Education & Learning program and the Bachelor in Education program both lead to an Oregon Preliminary Teaching License.
 All other College of Education programs are master's degree programs.
-Licensed teachers may add endorsements/authorizations outside of Master's programs.
+Licensed teachers may add endorsements outside of Master's programs.

 Official transcripts are required for admission.
 Your baccalaureate degree must be posted on your transcript if you are applying to a master's program.
 You must submit transcripts from all colleges or universities attended.
-Official transcripts must arrive at the College of Education in a sealed envelope from the issuing university.
+Official transcripts must arrive at the College of Education either electronically or in a sealed envelope from the issuing college/university.

 Where are the classes held?

-Classes are held on the Forest Grove and Eugene campuses.
+Classes are held on Pacific’s Forest Grove, Eugene, and Woodburn campuses.
 The MAT Math/Science cohort program classes are held in Woodburn.
 Occasionally classes may meet off campus.

 Do I need experience with children/youth before I apply?